titulus/test.it/README.md

 #### Test types
   + equality between 2 or more entities
+  + non-fail result of expression or entity
-  + existance of entity
+  + existance of entity *Not realised yet*
-  + type of entity
+  + type of entity *Not realised yet*

 ===